Bow, London: Education

 St Agnes, Chisenhale Olga and Malmesbury primary schools are located in Bow, as is Central Foundation Girls School on Bow Road.
 Cherry Trees School is a specialist primary school located at Campbell Road in Bow.

 Transport

 Rail

 Bow is connected to the London Underground at Bow Road tube station on the District and Hammersmith & City lines and also the Docklands Light Railway Stratford-Canary Wharf line at Bow Church DLR Station.

 Buses

 London Buses routes 8, 25, 108, 205, 276, 309, 323, 425, 488, D8, N25 and N205 all operate within the area.

 Roads

 The A11 (Bow Road) passes east–west in south Bow, linking the area to Aldgate in the west and Stratford in the east.
-At Stratford, the road meets the A12 where eastbound traffic can continue towards Ilford, the M11 (for Stansted Airport) and destinations in Essex.
+At Stratford, the road meets the A12 where eastbound traffic can continue towards Romford, the M11 (for Stansted Airport) and destinations in Essex.

 Bow is part of the council controlled parking zone and is covered by Zone B and includes all mini zones (B1/2/3) within the district boundaries.
 Additionally Saturday controls are enforced in north Bow.